-The appointed complaint handler is P. Stevens - all complaints to be made in writing, marked as 'Formal Complaint' to:
+The appointed complaint handler is Ms P. Stevens - all complaints to be made in writing, marked as 'Formal Complaint' to:

 - All received written complaints will be noted and dealt with.

-- An investigation will be undertaken and we aim to reply a written outcome within 14 days from receipt by post.
+- An investigation will be undertaken, and we aim to reply a written outcome within 14 days of receipt.

 NPM has their own collections department but also have chosen ZZPS as its preferred debt recover partner.
 This is because of their positive approach to debt recovery.
 NPM need to know that the activities of our service providers are commensurate with our values of fair play.
 ZZPS has a strong culture of customer service and adheres to our culture of treating customers fairly.

 The DVLA’s vehicle database records details of the registered keeper of a vehicle.
-Although it is acknowledge that the registered keeper may not be the driver of the vehicle at any particular point in time.
+Although it is acknowledged that the registered keeper may not be the driver of the vehicle at any point in time.
 Vehicle keeper details may be disclosed to law enforcement authorities or private litigants as a first point of contact to establish where liability for an incident or event may lie.
 Refusal to disclose these details would mean that motorists could drive or park a vehicle without fear of being held responsible for their actions.
 Disclosure in these circumstances does not breach the General Data Protection Regulations and the Information Commissioner’s Office is fully aware that data held on the DVLA’s records is released in this way.